Winter storm to bring heavy snow from the Plains to New England through Monday

-This Afternoon: SW wind around 15 kt.
-Rain.
-Seas 10 to 11 ft.
+- This Afternoon NE wind around 15 kt.
+Partly sunny.
+Seas around 4 ft.

 This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.

-(2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.
+The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.